Dominic Calvert-Lewin: VAR decision in Everton's draw with Man Utd a 'disaster'

 By Matt Storey

-Dominic Calvert-Lewin called Everton's late controversial disallowed goal against Manchester United a "disaster".
+Dominic Calvert-Lewin called the controversial decision to rule out Everton's late goal against Manchester United a "disaster".

 VAR ruled out Calvert-Lewin's deflected stoppage-time strike in the 1-1 draw after the technology adjudged that Gylfi Sigurdsson, who was laying prone in an offside position, interfered with play as the the ball went into the bottom corner past David de Gea.